Multi-person 3D pose estimation from unlabelled data: Introduction

-In summary, the contributions of this paper are twofold: \begin{itemize} \item An elegant solution for the ambiguities problem when matching different 2D poses from several cameras using a GNN that allows having a variable number of people in the scenario. \item A data-driven model that infers the 3D keypoints of the detected humans using self-supervised learning by back projecting the 3D predictions into the cameras to calculate the loss function. \end{itemize}
+To deal with these problems and avoid the need for annotated datasets, we propose a self-supervised learning-based solution, with two main contributions: \begin{itemize} \item An elegant solution for matching different 2D poses from several cameras using a GNN that allows having a variable number of people in the scenario. \item A model that infers the 3D keypoints of the detected humans using self-supervised learning by minimising the difference between the 2D detected keypoints' coordinates and those of the estimated poses' re-projections. \end{itemize}

-The next section reviews the current state of the art in 2D and 3D pose estimation.
-The proposed method is described in section~\ref{sec:method}.
-Experimental results on a public dataset in comparison to other state of the art methods are presented in section~\ref{sec:results}.
-Finally, section~\ref{sec:conclusions} summarizes the main conclusions and achievements of our work.
+The following sections cover various aspects of our work.
+Section \ref{sec:related_work} reviews relevant 2D human pose detectors and presents the current state of 3D pose estimation.
+The proposed method is described in detail in Section~\ref{sec:method}.
+Section \ref{sec:results} presents experimental results, including a performance comparison with other state-of-the-art methods, using two distinct datasets.
+Additionally, we will show how the system can be applied to mobile robots without retraining for different scenarios as long as only on-board cameras are used.
+Finally, Section~\ref{sec:conclusions} summarises the main conclusions.